-Starting in fourth grade, Seiler says, she began contemplating sex reassignment surgery as the way to relieve her sensations of being a female trapped inside a male body.
+Starting in fourth grade, Seiler says, she began contemplating sex reassignment surgery as the way to relieve her sensations of being a male trapped inside a female body.
 Still, such a radical notion bothered her.

 “Intuitively I knew those desires were wrong — even though I hadn’t read Bible verses saying so — since the law of God is written on our hearts,” Seiler says.
 “Because the conscience is so strong, people have to be talked into believing such desires are OK.”

 Years later, Seiler heard the gospel for the first time at a Youth for Christ Outreach.
 She thought a turnaround would happen after she accepted Jesus as Savior during her junior year in high school.

 But without relational discipleship and emotional healing, Seiler’s sexual fantasies didn’t disappear.
 She prayed over and over for relief, but kept gravitating to nurturing females with whom she had become emotionally vulnerable.
 Although she sensed a calling to ministry a year after salvation, Seiler didn’t feel safe in sharing her struggles with anyone in a church setting.

 In college, Seiler led a double life.
 On the one hand, she led Bible studies, served on a leadership team, and led worship with Campus Crusade for Christ at the University of Illinois at Urbana-Champaign.
 Yet at the same time, she sank to the depths of loneliness and despair, harboring secrets that drove her to the brink of suicide.
 She loathed herself because of sexual addictions that included overactive fantasies and habitual pornography use.